aleesteele/aleesteele.github.io/_projects/2025-03-10-poetic-tactics.md

 ---
 layout: post
 title: poetic tactics to counter extraction (and other tools to train attention)
-range: 2023 - ongoing
+range: 2023 - 2025
 category: blog
 published: true
 image: "../assets/img/poetic-tactics-preview.png"
 ---

-**Poetic tactics to counter extraction (and other tools to train attention)** is a long-term research project
+**Poetic tactics to counter extraction (and other tools to train attention)** is a long-term research project.

 Poetic tactics investigated the meeting point between the abstraction of poetry, the process of datafication, and extractive processes through audio recordings and sensory practices more specifically.